JoeJiang3936/Databricks/README.rst

 Background
 ==============

+Apache Spark is an open-source distributed general-purpose cluster computing framework with (mostly) in-memory data processing engine that can do ETL, analytics, machine learning and graph processing on large volumes of data at rest (batch processing) or in motion (streaming processing) with rich concise high-level APIs for the programming languages: Scala, Python, Java, R, and SQL.

-Apache Spark™ is a unified analytics engine for large-scale data processing.
+It is fundamentally unified analytics engine for large-scale data processing.
 Spark SQL is Apache Spark's module for working with structured data, and the primary appliation we will be using to demonstrate our proficiency in our Databases course.
 Spark appliations can be written in Java, Scala, R, Python, and SQL;  We focus on Python and SQL, with a splash of R for visualization images.

 Our goal is to document how much more streamlined and efficient this system is for processing massive terabyte-sized DNA sequencing raw data, and demonstrate the usage of SparkSQL to query this datastructure.